The Tourist (2010 film): Plot

-A British woman, Elise Clifton-Ward (Angelina Jolie), is being followed through downtown Paris by French police who are working with Scotland Yard under the direction of Inspector John Acheson (Paul Bettany).
-Acheson has spent years hunting Alexander Pearce, Elise's lover, who owes £744 million in back taxes, and is believed to have received plastic surgery to alter his appearance.
-He is also being hunted by Reginald Shaw (Steven Berkoff), a mobster from whom Pearce stole $2.3 billion.
-At a Parisian cafe, Elise receives written instructions from Pearce: board the train to Venice, Italy; pick out a man; and let the police believe that he is Pearce.
+British woman Elise Clifton-Ward is being followed through downtown Paris by French police, who are working with Scotland Yard under the direction of Inspector John Acheson.
+Acheson has spent years hunting Alexander Pearce, Elise's lover, who owes £744 million in back taxes, and is believed to have used plastic surgery to alter his appearance.

+Pearce is also being hunted by Reginald Shaw, a mobster from whom he stole $2.3 billion.
+At a Parisian café, Elise receives written instructions from Pearce: board the train to Venice, Italy; pick out a man; and let the police believe that he is Pearce.
 Elise burns the note, evades the police, and boards the train.

-On the train, Elise selects Frank Tupelo (Johnny Depp), a mathematics teacher from a community college in Wisconsin.
+On the train, Elise selects Frank Tupelo, a mathematics teacher from a community college in Wisconsin.
 Acheson salvages information about the plan from the remains of the burned note.
 Aware of her location, but not of the ruse, a policeman on Shaw's payroll alerts Shaw that Pearce is on the train to Venice with Elise.
 Shaw immediately proceeds to Venice.

 In Venice, Elise invites Frank to stay with her at the Hotel Danieli, where she receives instructions from Pearce to attend a ball.
 She abandons Frank, who is then chased by Shaw's men.
 While trying to escape, he is detained by the Italian police, and a corrupt inspector attempts to turn him over to Shaw's men for a bounty.

 Elise rescues Frank just before he is handed over, leading Shaw's men on an extended boat chase before finally escaping.
 She leaves Frank at the airport with his passport and money, urging him to go home for his own safety.